SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

    1, p.
-12, makes this point, but slide CC-13 of their presentation <sup id="fn6a">[[6]](#fn6)</sup> makes the point better and is reproduced here: the right plot shows sustained efficacy versus hospitaliztion), though they did honestly say that efficacy against _hospitalization and death_ remained high (mostly > 90%).
+12, makes this point, but slide CC-13 of their presentation <sup id="fn6a">[[6]](#fn6)</sup> makes the point better and is reproduced here: the right plot shows sustained efficacy versus hospitalization).
+I'm glad they honestly say that efficacy against _hospitalization and death_ remained high (mostly > 90%).
 So that's sort of wanting to have things both
    ways: yes, efficacy against any infection might decline (though they don't seem to be aware of Simpson's paradox!), but the efficacy we care about is still robust.
 Hmpf.